Nepal Country Commercial Guide

 Legislative Climate

-• Pending Legislation/Bill Pending Parliamentary Approval
+Pending Legislation/Bill Pending Parliamentary Approval/ Recent Developments

-The IP policy of 2017 serves as the foundation for a draft law on IPR.
-This draft is still under governmental review.
-The draft legislation represents a substantial improvement over existing IP laws and regulations and endeavors to codify all industrial property laws in one place.
-Once enacted, the law on IPR aims to bring the Nepalese national law in line with international IP standards.
-The law as currently drafted introduces several industrial property concepts and good practices, such as:
+• In 2018, GoN introduced a comprehensive draft law on IP, which is presently under governmental review.
+The proposed legislation aims to enhance existing IP laws and regulations and endeavors to codify all industrial property laws in one place.
+The United States provided extensive comments in August 2019.
+Once enacted, the law on IPR will aim to bring the Nepalese national law in line with international IP standards.

-• The concept of national treatment (foreign IP shall be accorded national treatment equal to a domestic IP);
+The current draft introduces various industrial property concepts and best practices, demonstrating Nepal’s commitment to ensuring effective IP protection such as: The concept of national treatment (foreign IP shall be accorded national treatment equal to a domestic IP);

-• The concept of well-known trademarks;
+o The concept of well-known trademarks;

-• Provisions that pertain to compulsory licensing;
+o Provisions that pertain to compulsory licensing;

-• Regulation of anti-competitive practices with regard to licensing;
+o Regulation of anti-competitive practices with regard to licensing;

-• The patent law concepts of patentability, novelty, inventive step and Industrial applicability;
+o The patent law concepts of patentability, novelty, inventive step and Industrial applicability;

-• A single government entity to enforce the full range of IPR issues.
+o A single government entity to enforce the full range of IPR issues.

 Enforcement Climate